Stewmath/WL3-Editor/readme.txt

 reasons.
 You can add lines to these files if you have some idea what you're doing - most usefully, you can modify "tileEffects.txt" to add any tile effects I may have missed.
-Formatting is important though: make sure that any 2 values on the same line are tab-separated, and comments must begin the line with a semicolon.
+Formatting is important though: make sure that any 2 values on the same line are separated by an equals sign or a tab; and comments must begin the line with a semicolon.

 CONTACT ME

-	If you have something to say you can send an email to stewartmatthew6@gmail.com.
-However I have no plans to continue with this editor at the moment.
+	My email is stewartmatthew6@gmail.com.